dilasha-ghimire/dilasha-ghimire/README.md

 I'm a curious and driven Computer Science student with a growing passion for data science and its power to solve real-world problems.
 From coding projects to uncovering insights through data, I enjoy exploring how technology can make life smarter, simpler, and more impactful.

-As a girl in tech, I'm always eager to learn, build, and collaborate.
-I love diving into new tools, experimenting with ideas, and constantly challenging myself to improve.
+As a girl in tech, I advocate for more women to pursue opportunities in STEM and strive to be at the forefront of encouraging more people to step into technology.
+I believe creating an inclusive space where everyone can build, create, and lead confidently helps drive innovation and progress.

-When I’m not immersed in code or data, you’ll find me spending time with my family and friends, traveling, and making new memories.
-I believe that staying curious both inside and outside the tech world fuels creativity and innovation.
+I'm always eager to learn, build, and collaborate.
+I love diving into new tools, experimenting with ideas, and challenging myself to improve.
+When I’m not immersed in code or data, you’ll find me spending time with family and friends, traveling, and making new memories.
+I believe staying curious both inside and outside the tech world fuels creativity and innovation.

 ## 🚀 About Me